March 16, 2026

 Choosing NPHub means:

-Choose the Path That Supports Your Path
+Choose What Supports Your Path

-There’s no one-size-fits-all approach to clinical placements.
-Some nurse practitioner students land preceptors through personal connections or school support.
+There's no one-size-fits-all approach to clinical placements.
+Some nurse practitioner students land preceptors through personal connections or strong school support.
+Others are left to figure it out alone, often at the cost of their sanity, schedule, or graduation date.

 1. What is a nurse practitioner preceptor matching service?